handytech123/HandyTech_Web/replit employment destruction instructions.md

 2. Copy connection details to `DATABASE_URL`
 3. Run `npm run db:push` to create tables

+## 5. GOOGLE CALENDAR SETUP
+After deployment, visit `/admin` and navigate to the Google Calendar section to complete OAuth authentication for calendar sync functionality.

-The application will start on port 5000 and be ready for use.
+The application will start on port 5000 and be ready for use with complete Google Calendar integration.